J-Chellig/Hyperbolic_Random_Graph/README.md

 The quantity π - |π - |θ<sub>1</sub> - θ<sub>2</sub> ||, represents the smallesr relative angle between P<sub>1</sub> and P<sub>2</sub>.

 If we have that d(P<sub>1</sub>, P<sub>2</sub>) < R, then we will connect these two points in the graph.
-The given project produces a visulisation of this using two pacakages, one which generates the underlying network for a fixed set of parameters, while a second which visualises this network along and implements GUI inputs.
+The given project produces a visulisation of this using two pacakages, one which generates the underlying network for a fixed set of parameters, while a second which produces an associated GUI for tweaking parameters.